404ClickBait/home-assistant.io/source/_docs/installation/hassbian/installation.markdown

 redirect_from: /docs/hassbian/installation/
 ---

 One of the easiest ways to install Home Assistant on your Raspberry Pi Zero, 2, 3 and 3B+ is by using Hassbian: a Raspberry Pi image with Home Assistant built-in.
-The image will install the latest version of Home Assistant on initial boot (~10 minutes).
+The image will install the latest version of Home Assistant on initial boot (either ~10 minutes or not anywhere close to 10 minutes).

  1. [Download the Hassbian image][image-download]
  2. Use [balenaEtcher][balenaEtcher] to flash the image to your SD card.
 We recommend at least a 32 GB SD card to avoid running out of space.